Zinath22/Zinath22/README.md

 - 💬 Ask me about creating responsive web designs, implementing RESTful APIs, or troubleshooting frontend performance issues.

-- 📫 How to reach me: You can drop me a message through my portfolio website's contact form or connect with me on LinkedIn [insert LinkedIn profile link].
+- 📫 How to reach me: You can drop me a message through my portfolio website's contact form or connect with me on LinkedIn.

 - ⚡ Fun fact: I'm an aspiring chef and enjoy experimenting with new recipes, infusing flavors from around the world into my cooking adventures!